 In 2004 and 2005, Chen covered the Scott Peterson Trial in Redwood City, California.

-A journalist with a diverse array of skills, Chen also covers such Hollywood events as the Academy Awards, Golden Globes and Emmy Awards.
+A journalist known for his versatility, Chen also covers such Hollywood events as the Academy Awards, Golden Globes and Emmy Awards.

-Prior to KGTV, Chen was a general assignment reporter and substitute weekend anchor at KSEE-TV, the NBC affiliate in Fresno, California from January 1993 to August 1993.
+Prior to KGTV, Chen was a general assignment reporter and substitute weekend anchor at KSEE-TV, the NBC affiliate in Fresno, California.

-Before that, he served as a general assignment reporter and weekend anchor for KRNV-TV in Reno, Nevada from September 1990 to December 1992.
+Before that, he served as a general assignment reporter and weekend anchor for KRNV-TV in Reno, Nevada.
 At KRNV-TV, Chen provided extensive coverage of major stories including the Oakland firestorms.

 In 2002, Chen was honored by the Columbia Graduate School of Journalism’s Workshop on Journalism, Race & Ethnicity for his series of news stories on Asian Americans.
-The pieces dealt with Asian American political power, the role of Chinese schools in shaping Chinese American children, and the forgotten heroics of Chinese American World War II veterans.
+The pieces covered Asian American political power, the role of Chinese schools in shaping Chinese American children, and the forgotten heroes of Chinese American World War II veterans.

 He received a San Diego Press Club award in 1995 for his story on "Area 51," the top secret military base in Southern Nevada used for testing highly sensitive military aircraft.
 UFO buffs believe the same area was used for alien research covered up by the government.